openintegrationhub/Data-and-Domain-Models/MasterDataModel/IntegrationProcess.md

 ## The transformation - Adapter
 The OIH data formats need to be truly understood by any party who converts data onto this standard.

-> Where should run the transformation logic?
+> What needs to be taken into account, for developing the transformation logic?

 ## The mapping - Transformer
 For the **syntactical mapping** it is necessary that the logic of a connector at least transforms the origin data types and formats towards those of the master data schema.
-After that a the connector can be expanded by the **semantical mapping**, by initially connecting its transformed fields with the generic ones of the master data schema.
+After that the connector can be expanded by the **semantical mapping**, by initially connecting its transformed fields with the generic ones of the master data schema.
 A missed accordance on the contextual purpose of the origin fields, will counter the seamless business process workflow.

 > How exactly - in which way - the semantic mapping is implemented?

-> How can the usage context (aka. bounded context) of an entity type be mapped in the master data schema?
+> How can the usage context (aka. bounded context) of an entity type be sliced in the master data schema?

 ## The schema
 The master data schema only consists of data fields, that need to be transformed between data models within a custom integration environment (an OIH instance).
 Aggregates - data flow patterns - point to reasonable shapes of entity types according to typical business processes (records) - of views (aka. user interfaces).